How to Harvest Your Low Hanging Fruit

 Customers who find you organically are often better quality leads.
 They tend to do more research ahead of time and have more realistic expectations and knowledge on your brand.
 They’ve read through your website and possibly reviews of your business.
 Informed decisions reduce the possibility of buyer’s remorse.

 Clients who find you through organic search often have higher budgets and work well within your process.
-They’ve planned this purchase for some time and understand the value of the products and services you offer.
+They’ve planned this purchase for some time and understand the value of your products and services.